 As the situation regarding COVID-19, known as the novel coronavirus, continues to evolve, St. Bernarnds Medical Center has prepared tirelessly expecting a potential influx of individuals with the disease.
 St. Bernards has a dedicated team of medical experts implementing a specific plan preparing to offer Christ-like healing to each of these patients, while avoiding exposing hospital patients with other ailments as well as visitors and employees.

-- If you have visited Washington state, California, Louisiana, New York, New Jersey or Connecticut in the last 14 days, you will not be allowed to visit anyone in the medical center.
+If you have visited Delaware, Louisiana, Massachusetts, Michigan, New Jersey or New York in the last 14 days, you may not enter the medical center.

 Thank you for your cooperation.